projectacrn/acrn-hypervisor/doc/developer-guides/doc_guidelines.rst

 example, the label was added immediately before a heading, so the text that's displayed is the heading text itself.

-With Sphinx however, we can create link-references to any tagged text within the project documentation.
+With Sphinx, however, we can create link-references to any tagged text within the project documentation.

 Target locations within documents are defined with a label directive: